isomerpages/moe-acsbarkerroad/_secondary-1-registration-2026/2026 Secondary 1 Registration (DRAFT).md

 ---
 <h3><strong>A warm welcome to our Secondary 1 Students!</strong></h3>
 <hr>
 <p>Congratulations!
-Your son/ward has finished his Primary School education
+Your son has successfully completed his Primary School
-and is embarking on his Secondary School education journey with us at ACS (Barker Road).
-A warm welcome in joining us in our ACS family of schools.
-We hope to work closely in partnership with you as we journey alongside you to nurture and develop your son/ward holistically.</p>
+education and is now beginning his Secondary School journey with us at ACS (Barker Road).
+We extend a warm welcome as he joins our ACS family of schools.
+We look forward to working in close partnership with you as we journey alongside you to support and nurture your son's holistic development throughout this important phase of his education.</p>
 <p><strong>Sec 1 Online Registration</strong>
 </p>
 <p>Parents/Guardians will need to complete the Sec 1 Registration process